Nights-Software/ns-docs/resources/ers.md

 ensure map

 # Required Resources
-ensure SmartFiresLite  # or SmartFires if you have full version ensure SmartHoseLite   # or SmartHose if you have full version
+ensure SmartHoseLite   # or SmartHose if you have full version (must start before SmartFiresLite) ensure SmartFiresLite  # or SmartFires if you have full version

 # Core ERS
 ensure night_shifts_mdt